 - effects of other drugs on alcohol consumption

 Drug Free Schools and Communities Act and the Higher Education Amendments of 1998, Section 120.

 The Federal Drug-Free Schools and Communities Act and the Higher Education Amendments of 1998, Section 120, require all students and employees to be informed of the institution’s drug and alcohol policy guidelines.
 The following is Mercy College’s policy related to a drug-free campus environment which applies to all Mercy students, faculty, and staff.
-Should a student have any questions, please contact the Director of Student Services or designee.
+Should a student have any questions, please contact the Vice President of Enrollment Management adn Student Affairs or designee.

 Alcohol and Drug Abuse Prevention Policy

 - Mercy College prohibits the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on its property or as a part of any of its programs or activities.
 Students and employees who engage in prohibited or illegal conduct face sanctions, including suspension, dismissal, expulsion, termination of enrollment and/or employment and referral for prosecution.